 A wrongful death lawsuit must be filed by the personal representative of the decedent’s estate.
 Typically, the personal representative is an heir and immediate relative.
 The personal representative will be decided by consensus of the heirs, or, if there is a dispute, in probate court.

-The damages which may be recovered in a wrongful death lawsuit are typically pecuniary, or economic.
+Damages in a wrongful death lawsuit are both pecuniary, or economic, and noneconomic.

 There are a few types of damages you may not be able to recover in a wrongful death lawsuit.
 For instance, you will typically not be allowed to recover damages for your grief or sorrow at the loss, no matter how real your pain may be.